2050plus/2050plus/doc/veka_model.rst

 Future profiles
 ---------------------------

-Annual electricity demands defined by the 2050 Pathways Explorer are spread into the following sectors :
+Annual electricity demands defined by the `2050 Pathways Explorer <https://pathwaysexplorer.climact.com>`_ are spread into the following sectors:

 * Heat
 * Transport